-The quite obvious solution is to break the problem down, which means creating several small networks and somehow iterconnecting them.
-To do that we bring into existence an entity called the router, which has a physical presence in one or more sub-networks and can selectively take data from one network to another.
+The quite obvious solution is to break the problem down, which means creating several small networks and somehow interconnecting them.
+To do that we bring into existence an entity called the router, which has a physical presence in one or more sub-networks and can selectively traffic data from one network to another.
 We also divide an IP address into two parts, the network address and the host address.
 This division is stated by using a subnet mask.

 The immediate advantage of this scheme is that traffic destined to a subnet is seen only by hosts within that subnet.
 This is is good for security as well as for scaling the network.